-As the deadline passed spread that the deadline had not been met and a previous rescue package had fallen through.
+As the deadline passed news spread that the deadline had not been met and a previous rescue package had fallen through.

 But now a nightclub owner and a taxi-firm boss have paid off the bond and the club can continue to play in the Blue Square Bet South for the rest of the season.

 Pete and Jason Masters from the city's L2 nightclub and Philip Perryman, owner of A2B Taxis of Truro, only decided this afternoon to step in and stump up the £50,000.

 Mr Perryman told the West Briton: "We didn't want to see Truro City go down.
 We have a long way to go to get it right and go forward.

 "We thought the club was sold when the news came through that it had fallen through.
 We have done all of this in the last couple of hours."

 Fans have experienced a rollercoaster of emotions as the club has repeatedly been on the brink of disaster.

 Administrators were brought in to save Truro City after former chairman Kevin Heaney was declared bankrupt.

 The Football Conference demanded the £50,000 bond as insurance against other team's travelling expenses in case Truro City did not survive the season and game results were declared void.